 There is a wide range of related archival material at the History Centre.
 The catalogue contains an extensive list of some of these, but includes the organisations he worked with, Second World War material with post-war town planning, school records and local history information.

-For example Records of the Humber Ports of the British Transport Docks Board, later Associated British Ports (C DPD), Records of the City Planning Office (C TPP), Records of Humber Conservancy Board and the Ministry of War Transport (U DX226) and Ravenser Odd: lost port of the Humber (U DX233).
+Some related collections include Records of the Humber Ports of the British Transport Docks Board, later Associated British Ports (C DPD), Records of the City Planning Office (C TPP), and Ravenser Odd: lost port of the Humber (U DX233).